Jeswin-8802/tic-tac-toe/README.md

 # Tic-Tac-Toe
  The classic Tic Tac Toe game written in JavaScript

-## For those of you new to Tic Tac Toe
+## For those of you who have no idea what Tic Tac Toe is
  Tic-Tac-Toe is a two-player game in which the players fill up nine empty rectangles in a table with either an `X` or an `O` when it is their turn.
 Once someone succeeds to line up their sign vertically, horizontally or diagonally without an interruption, that player wins.

 ### *How to Play*